 Proof.
-There is nothing to be proved if p = 0, hence assume in the rest that $p \ge 1$.
+There is nothing to be proved if p=0, hence assume in the rest that $p\geq 1$.

 We consider two games played at the same time.
-The first one, addressed as the real game, is the Staller p-pass game played on G. The second game, the imagined game, is a D-game played on G which is imagined (and played) only by Dominator.
+The first one, addressed as the $real\ game$, is the Staller p-pass game played on G. The second game, the $imagined\ game$, is a D-game played on G which is imagined (and played) only by Dominator.
 Dominator plays optimally in the imagined game and copies each of his moves to the real game.
 (This means that Dominator might not play optimally in the real game.)